metanyx/metanyx/README.md

 The perfect gift for Fathers Day.

-also: A Transparent TOR proxy built on a Beagle Bone Black.
+also: A Transparent TOR proxy in a little box.

 How-to
 ------

+You could just grab a disk image for the BeagleBone Black from https://metanyx.net,

+*development has now moved from the BeagleBone Black to the Olimex OLinuXino A10 Lime* *see the branch 'olimex'*

 In the beginning, I went ahead and removed the serial number sticker from the bone.

-You could just grab a disk image from https://metanyx.net,

-or,

 #### Flash an SD card with a Debian image